FOR NEW CHRISTIANS

 Not Understanding The Bible

-As a new believer, it's easy to become frustrated at our lack of Biblical knowledge.
+As a new believer, it's easy to become frustrated by our lack of Biblical knowledge.
 Often, we have no idea where any of the books of the Bible are located, and it seems that everyone else is so much more spiritually mature than we are that we will never catch up.
 Like anything else, knowledge of the Bible comes from reading and studying the Bible.
 When you entered kindergarten, you didn't think that you would understand algebra, did you?
 It's the same with God's word.
 God will give you understanding as you learn his word one day at a time.
 You will be amazed at how quickly the Holy Spirit will reveal God's truths to you as you read the Bible.
+Recommend starting with a Bible reading plan here.

 When we make a commitment to Jesus, we are often filled with tremendous feelings of God's love, peace, and joy.
 We are excited!
 But then when something bad happens to us, we may lose that initial joy, and since the feelings are gone, we may question whether we are saved or not.
 We are not saved by feelings.
 We are saved because God did a work in our life.
 The Bible confirms this to us.
 Sometimes we have to walk by faith.
 Whether you feel glad or sad, know that God still loves you, and he is with you to help you along the way.